 - Diarrhea & Vomiting

 - Inflammation in the spinal cord and brain

 If the infection persists, your dog can develop hyperkeratosis of his nose and paw pads, which is where canine distemper gets its alternate name of hardpad disease.
-Your dog’s pads literally harden, thicken, and enlarge, causing significant pain and discomfort.
+Your dog’s foot pads literally harden, thicken, and enlarge, causing significant pain and discomfort.

 Canine distemper also puts your pup at risk of a secondary bacterial infection.
 The distemper virus heavily compromises your dog’s immune system, allowing for an easy backdoor for secondary infections.
 Secondary bacterial infections can cause a variety of symptoms in your dog’s respiratory and gastrointestinal tracts, including:

 - Changes in respiratory rate

 As the virus progresses, it can eventually make its way to your dog’s central nervous system and cause some serious damage.
 In the secondary stage, your dog may exhibit neurological signs that can be disturbing for the owner.
 These neurological signs include: